 Once created, you can run models as often as you want.
 XLReporting will always pull the latest data into your templates.

-When you sign up, your account already has a number of configured models, aimed at financial reporting.
+When you sign up, your account already has a number of pre-defined models, aimed at financial reporting.
 They contain example data of a fictitious company.
 You don't have to start from scratch, you have working examples which you can start with, and you can add or change models at any point in time.

-Some typical examples of models are:
+Some common examples of models are:

 Unlike spreadsheets, XLReporting models enforce proper separation between logic and data.
 When creating models, you should not enter data into a model, but use queries instead.